Decentralized Sparse Linear Regression via Gradient-Tracking: Linear Convergence and Statistical Guarantees: Conclusion

 We studied sparse linear regression over mesh networks.
-We established statistical and computational guarantees in high-dimensions for NetLASSO, a decentralization of the PGD based on gradient tracking.
-We proved that (near) optimal sample complexity $\mathcal{O}(s\log d/N)$ for the distributed estimator is achievable over networks, even when local sample size is not sufficient for statistical consistency.
-Convergence at linear rate was proved, of the same order of that of PGD.
-This improves on DGD-like methods \cite{Ji-DGD21}, which instead suffer from speed-accuracy dilemma.
+We established statistical and computational guarantees in high-dimensions for DGT, a decentralization of the PGD based on gradient tracking.
+We proved that (near) optimal sample complexity $\mathcal{O}(s\log d/N)$ for the distributed estimator is achievable over networks, even when the local sample size is not sufficient for statistical consistency.
+Convergence at a linear rate was proved, which is of the same order as that of PGD.
+This improves on DGD-like methods \citep{Ji-DGD21,ji2023distributed}, which instead suffer from the speed-accuracy dilemma.

-Our work, together with the companion paper \cite{Ji-DGD21}, represents the first attempt of understanding the behavior of some distributed algorithms for high-dimensional estimation over mesh networks.
+Our work, together with the study of DGD~\citep{Ji-DGD21,ji2023distributed} and DGD$^2$~\citep{maros2022dgd}, reveal the (non)-convergence of decentralized algorithms is significantly affected by the gradient estimator used in the local optimization step.
 A future investigation will be the study of other distributed methods; of particular interest is understanding the role of other forms of gradient corrections towards statistical, computation, and communication tradeoffs.